8x8c/adelia/README.md

 # Adelia -  elite simple imageboard

-Based on Claire, tinyib, and vichan
+Based on Claire, tinyib, and vichan and coding from Ai

 There are lots of imageboard scripts on github, most of them are horrible!
 Adelia is a no-nonsense modular solution.